 In order to return to profitability, we will need to generate and sustain higher revenue while maintaining reasonable cost and expense levels.
 In our most recent quarter we experienced a loss.
 We do not know if our revenue will grow, or if it will grow sufficiently to outpace our expenses, which we expect to increase as we expand our manufacturing capacity.
 We may not be able to become profitable on a quarterly or an annual basis.
 Our quarterly revenue and operating results will be difficult to predict and have in the past fluctuated from quarter to quarter.
 In particular, our Systems Segment is difficult to forecast and is susceptible to large fluctuations in financial results.
-The amount, timing and mix of sales of our Systems Segment, often for a single medium or large-scale project, may cause large fluctuate dramatically quarter to quarter, which may adversely affect our revenue and financial results in any given period.
+The amount, timing and mix of sales of our Systems Segment, often for a single medium or large-scale project, may cause large fluctuations in our revenue and other financial results.
+Further, our revenue mix of high margin materials sales versus lower margin projects in the Systems Segment can fluctuate dramatically quarter to quarter, which may adversely affect our revenue and financial results in any given period.
 Finally, our ability to meet project completion schedules for an individual project and the corresponding revenue impact under the percentage-of-completion method of recognizing revenue, may similarly cause large fluctuations in our revenue and other financial results.
 This may cause us to miss any future guidance announced by us.